nasa/oceandata-notebooks/docs/notebooks/oci/subsetting_with_harmony-py.md

 ## Summary

-This tutorial demonstrates how to subset PACE OCI L2 and L3m data.
-L2 data is subsetted using `harmony-py` while L3m data is subsetted using `xarray`.
+This tutorial demonstrates how to subset PACE OCI L2 and L3M data.
+L2 data is subsetted here using `harmony-py`, while L3M data is subsetted using `xarray`.

-[Harmony] is a service that allows you to customize many NASA datasets, including the ability to subset, reproject and reformat files.
+[Harmony] is a web service that allows you to customize many NASA datasets, including the ability to subset, reproject and reformat files.
 Data can be subsetted for a geographic region, a temporal range and by variable.
-Data can be “reprojected” from its native coordinate reference system (CRS) to the coordinate reference system relevant to your analysis.
-Data can be reformatted from its native file format to a format that is more relevant for your application.
+In some caess, data can be “reprojected” from its native coordinate reference system (CRS) to the coordinate reference system relevant to your analysis.
+Data can also be reformatted from its native file format to a format that is more relevant for your application.
 These services are collectively called transformation services.
-However, not all services are available for all datasets.
+However, not all services and transformations are available for all datasets.
 You will learn how to discover which services are available for a given dataset.

 Harmony services can be used in multiple ways:
 1. through a graphical user interface (GUI) while downloading applicable granules from [Earthdata Search],
-2. by direct requests to [Harmony's RESTful API], or as in this tutorial,
+2. by direct requests to [Harmony's RESTful API], or, as in this tutorial,
 3. using the `harmony-py` Python package.

 The Python package handles NASA Earthdata Login (EDL) authentication and optionally integrates with the CMR Python Wrapper by accepting collection results as a request parameter.
 It's convenient for scientists who wish to use Harmony from Jupyter notebooks.